Planting the best caladium bulbs

-Finding the right location for your outdoor caladium is important and well-draining soil is a must.
-Partial sunlight is best for the caladium.
-Caladiums bulbs also like rich soil; if the soil is poor, add generous amounts of compost and manure.
-Last, plant the caladium where it will not be affected by strong wind.
-Too much wind can damage the plant's large leaves.
+Finding the right location is important and well-draining, rich soil is a must for these beautiful plants.
+If the soil is poor, add generous amounts of compost and manure.
+Additionally, be sure to plant the caladiums where they will not be affected by strong wind, as too much wind can damage the plant leaves.